 Universities who have made significant contributions to the research and development strategy of Australian cricket include The University of Western Australia, Royal Melbourne Institute of Technology, The University of Sydney, The University of New South Wales, Charles Sturt University, The University of Queensland, Queensland University of Technology, Griffith University, James Cook University and the National Heat Training and Acclimatisation Centre.
 The Australian Institute of Sport (AIS) in Canberra has been a key partner in many sport science research projects through a shared Cricket Australia and AIS scientific employee and scholarship agreement.

 Cricket Australia advertises on this website when research funding proposals are due, which is typically in the last quarter of each year.
 Research priorities typically have an athlete injury prevention and performance enhancement bias.
 Research proposals need to be well designed and adhere to the application guidelines.
-The latest research application guidelines can be downloaded below;

 Technical development of Australian cricket high performance programs

 This area addresses the technical infrastructure of high performance programs across the country to enable a consistent approach to tracking talented cricketers from the backyard to baggygreen.
 This involves the implementation of standardised fitness assessments, medical and physiotherapy screening protocols on a routine basis.
 National working groups, with representatives from state associations in physiotherapy, fitness and medicine meet annually to review data and assess relationships to injury and performance.
 Benchmarking current practice against world best practice is an important strategy of these working groups.